Logo

 James Buchanan then wrote to Grier and prevailed upon him, providing the majority leverage to issue a broad-ranging decision sufficient to render the Missouri Compromise of 1820 unconstitutional.

-James Buchanan's letters were not then public; he was seen at his inauguration in whispered conversation with the Chief Justice.
+James Buchanan's letters were not made public at the time, but he was seen conversing quietly with the Chief Justice during his inauguration.

-Rather than destroying the Republican platform as James Buchanan had hoped, the decision outraged Northerners who denounced it.
+Rather than destroying the Republican platform as James Buchanan had hoped, the decision infuriated Northerners, who condemned it.

 James Buchanan agreed with the southerners who attributed the economic collapse to over-speculation.